Menu

 The Importance of Regular Checks of schools, hospitals and other public buildings

 Given the potential risks associated with RAAC roofs, regular checks and remediation work become paramount.
 The responsible body for the building, be it local authorities for schools or hospital management boards, needs to ensure that structural engineers carry out regular inspections.
-The engineers must have experience with RAAC to accurately gauge the current state of the construction and advise on the necessary repairs.
+The engineers must have experience with RAAC to gauge the current state of the construction accurately and advise on the necessary repairs.

 In some cases, the solution might involve removing chippings or coating the surface to extend the lifespan of the RAAC roof.
 However, when the structure’s integrity is severely compromised, it may be necessary to replace the RAAC construction entirely.